Lagrangian intersections and a conjecture of Arnol'd: Spectral invariants

 \subsection{Hamiltonian spectral invariants}

 In this subsection we recall the definition of Hamiltonian spectral invariants following Oh~\cite{Oh4}, where these spectral invariants are studied for Hamiltonians on closed weakly monotone manifolds.
-For a further review we refer to Viterbo~\cite{Vi}, Schwarz~\cite{Sc}, Oh~\cite{Oh4,Oh5,Oh6} and Fukaya \textit{et al }~\cite{FOOO} for the foundations of the theory of Hamiltonian spectral invariants.
-Fix $a\in QH_*(M,\Lambda)=(H(M,\Z_2)\tens\Lambda)_*$ and define the spectral invariant $\sigma(a,H)$ of $a$ as
+For a further review of this subject, we refer to the papers by Viterbo~\cite{Vi}, Schwarz~\cite{Sc}, Oh~\cite{Oh4,Oh5,Oh6}, and Fukaya, Oh, Ohta and Ono~\cite{FOOO}.
+Assume that $(M,\omega)$ is a closed monotone symplectic manifold.
+We take $a\in QH_*(M,\Lambda)=(H(M,\Z_2)\tens\Lambda)_*$ and define the spectral invariant $\sigma(a,H)$ of $a$ as